dotnet/docs/docs/fsharp/get-started/get-started-vscode.md

 > [!NOTE]
 If you don't see template options, try refreshing templates by running the following command in the Command Palette: `>F#: Refresh Project Templates`.

 Select "F#: New Project" by hitting **Enter**.
-This will take you to the next step, which is for selecting a project template.
+This takes you to the next step, which is for selecting a project template.

 Pick the `classlib` template and hit **Enter**.